schedutron/hacakthons-scrape/README.md

-# hacakthons-scrape
+# hackathons-scrape
-Scraping List of Hacakthons all over the World
+Scraping List of Hackathons all over the World